Michael Black

 Biosketch

 Michael L. Black specializes in studying the intersections between computing and writing.
-His first book, "Transparent Designs: Personal Computing and the Politics of User-Friendliness" (Johns Hopkins University Press 2022), documents the rhetorical history of usability in the first decade of American personal computing.
-His work has appeared in "Science, Technology, and Human Values;" "Digital Humanities Quarterly;" "The International Journal for Humanities and Arts Computing;" and "Games and Culture."
-His other research interests include digital literacy, rhetorical code studies, large scale text analysis, Internet culture, and technical communication.
+His first book, "Transparent Designs: Personal Computing and the Politics of User-Friendliness" (Johns Hopkins University Press 2022) was awarded Best Book in Technical or Scientific Communication by the Conference on College Composition and Communication in 2024.
+His other work has appeared in "Science, Technology, and Human Values," "Digital Humanities Quarterly," "The International Journal for Humanities and Arts Computing" and "Games and Culture."
 Prior to joining the faculty at UMass Lowell, Michael served as an Associate Director for the Institute for Computing in Humanities, Art, and Social Science at the University of Illinois at Urbana-Champaign.